Knockout Strategy, But No Bragging Rights?

-By J. Allen | Updated May 1, 2018 | Originally Published May 12, 2017 | Download Poster
+By J. Allen | Updated 2022 | Originally Published May 12, 2017

-Did you find these preparations to be different than quarters past?
-Were you full of energy and couldn’t wait to report your results?
+Did you find these preparations different from those in quarters past?
+Were you and your finance team full of energy and eager to report your results?
+Or…were you and your leadership team scrambling to find new words to describe the same old problems?

 Remember, Execution is King